lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

 #.
 Notes detailing the components affected, XML changes and software versions will be added to the current Cycle's confluence page.
 #.
 The Jira tickets tracking the relevant changes for the affected components need to be identified and kept in the current release in the Jira CAP project.
 The people requesting the incremental upgrade are responsible for providing the Jira ticket keys for the work that needs to be included in the upgrade.
    It is advisable to double check with folks that they have specified all necessary tickets, as it has been the case before that people forget a relevant one.
 #.
 Once the relevant tickets have been identified, the commit SHAs associated with them need to be found so they can be included in the new release.
-The ``The collect_ticket_commits`` in the vanward_ can help with that.
+The ``collect_ticket_commits`` in the vanward_ can help with that.
 #.
 All XML changes not included in the incremental upgrade need to be moved to the next release in the CAP project.
 The ``move_bucket_ticket_links`` script in the vanward_ package can be used to take care of that.
 #.
 Since an incremental upgrade changes the XML interface only partially, it is important to check that the changes do not break schema compatibility.
 See :ref:`Control-System-Upgrade-Getting-Ready-Checking-Schema-Compatibility` for further instructions.